 We have notified the Selling Stockholders of the need to deliver a copy of this reoffer prospectus in connection with any sale of the shares.

 LEGAL MATTERS

 Certain legal matters relating to the validity of the issuance of common stock in this offering are being passed upon for us by Lippes Mathias Wexler Friedman LLP, Buffalo, New York.
-Gerald S. Lippes, a director of our company, is a partner at Lippes Mathias Wexler Friedman LLP, and is also a stockholder of the Company.

 EXPERTS